atakori/backlog-trakker-client/README.md

 <h1>Checkpoint - Backlog Trakker</h1>

-Checkpoint is a responsive full-stack app that allows gamers to keep track of their video game backlog by allowing them to document their progress for each game in their gaming collection and to see how close they are to completing them
+Checkpoint is a responsive full-stack app that allows gamers to keep track of their video game backlog by allowing them to add games to their virtual gaming collection, document their game progress, and see how close they are to completing their games and overall backlog.

 <img width=48% alt="Landing_Page_View" src="/assets/Checkpoint_Banner.png"> <img width=48% alt="Landing_Page_View" src="/assets/Checkpoint_Description.png">
 <img width=48% alt="Landing_Page_View" src="/assets/Collection.png"> <img width=48% alt="Landing_Page_View" src="/assets/Game_Chapters.png">